c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 | ``NEW_UID``           | valid uid      | ``1000``      |
 +-----------------------+----------------+---------------+

-The Devilbox own containers will then pick up this value during startup and change their internal user id to the one specified.
+The DreamDevBox own containers will then pick up this value during startup and change their internal user id to the one specified.
 Services like PHP-FPM, Apache and Nginx will then do read and write operation of files with this uid, so all files mounted will have permissions as your local user and you do not have to fix permissions afterwards.